Skip to content

 The renderer does not access the local filesystem or network directly.
 It goes through the preload bridge and IPC contract.

-6. Automation control plane
+6. Workflow control plane

 It does not replace OpenCode sessions or subagents.
 It creates and tracks them.